 If you are reading this, it mean’s you are already well ahead of most.
 Prepare for an experience you wont soon forget.
 We are thrilled you have Huffman Creek and look forward to sharing its mountain magic.
 To get a real idea of what this incredible place means to us, it’s probably best to start with a story.

-In the 1960’s William (Rover) Turner and Billie Jean (BJ) Turner began bringing their two boys Billy and Robin Turner up to Graham County to escape the sweltering summer heat in Central Florida.
+In the 1960’s William (Rover) Turner and Betty Jean (BJ) Turner began bringing their two boys Billy and Robin Turner up to Graham County to escape the sweltering summer heat in Central Florida.
 To the two young boys, the mountains were the things dreams were made of.
 They would camp in Horse Shoe Cove, in Joyce Kilmer, right along the river.
 Between making forts in the forest, fishing for trout in the Cheoah River, and roasting smores around the campfire, it instilled a life-long love for the area.

 Fast-forward a few decades, several scraped knees, and a few first loves ahead and now, little brother Robin Turner was courting his soon-to-be wife.
 As if he pulled it from the pages of a storybook, he brought his fiancé up to Graham County to share his favorite escape in the world.
 The two fell even more deeply in love – with the land too.

 The new Mrs. Turner (DeAnn) and Robin began visiting the area more frequently along with daughter, Paige and even graduated from camping to renting a rustic cabin tucked along a beautiful creek - Huffman Creek.
 The owner, Miss Ellen had requested they send along a photo of their home via snail mail to insure that the folks come from reputable upbringing and of course kept a nice home.
 Oh, to return to the days before cellphones and email.